-First and foremost, we urge you to get in touch with us if you are experiencing any unusual or suspicious activity on your CM.com account.
-We will take every measure necessary to protect your data and accounts, but you can help us as well with preventative measures.
-In this blog, we signpost some of the most prevalent types of fraud you might encounter, and what you can put in place to minimise the risks.
+First and foremost, we urge you to contact us if you are experiencing any unusual or suspicious activity on your CM.com account.
+We will take every measure necessary to protect your data and accounts, but you can also help us with preventative measures.
+In this blog, we signpost some of the most prevalent types of fraud you might encounter and what you can implement to minimize the risks.

 Why Do Criminals Want to Compromise My CM.com Account?

 We are all familiar with the threat of phishing: fraudulent emails and websites designed to trick recipients into revealing sensitive information, especially banking details.
 Text messages and voice calls are also exploited to “fish” for data, and these techniques are called “smishing” (with the “s” of SMS) and “vishing” for fraudulent voice messages.